 Bio

-I am a researcher at the Laboratório de Instrumentação e Física Experimental de Partículas (LIP) and at the Faculty of Sciences of the University of Lisbon (FCUL).
-I am the president of the Scientific Council at LIP since 2017.
+I am a professor at the Physics Department at Faculdade de Ciência da Universidade de Lisboa (FCUL) and a researcher at the Laboratório de Instrumentação e Física Experimental de Partículas (LIP).
+I was the president of the Scientific Council at LIP in 2018-2023.
 I founded and lead the LIP Neutrino Physics group, currently active in the SNO+ and DUNE experiments.
 At DUNE I am the Calibration and Cryogenic Instrumentation Consortium Leader.

 I graduated in Physics at the University of Lisbon in 1995.
 I carried out my MSc and PhD research in Neutrino Physics, simulating the detector response and designing the calibration systems for the Borexino solar neutrino experiment at INFN Milano and INFN Gran Sasso in Italy.
 I defended the PhD thesis at the University of Lisbon in January 2002 and moved to Canada where I had a Post-Doc position at Queen's University in Kingston.
 There I worked mostly on the calibration of the Sudbury Neutrino Observatory (SNO), and was a leader of the Energy and Optics group in 2003-2004.